RocketRace/custom-literals/README.md

 ```

 `custom-literals` patches builtin types with objects implementing the same protocol,
-allowing for user-defined & library-defiend code to be executed when invoking a literal
+allowing for user-defined & library-defined code to be executed when invoking a literal
 suffix on a builtin type.
 It cannot however use `@property` directly, as elaborated
 below.

-The descriptor protocol is very flexible, used as the the backbone of bound methods,
+The descriptor protocol is very flexible, used as the backbone of bound methods,
 class methods, and static methods and more.
 It is defined by the presence of one
 of the following methods\*: